antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-And finally, I'd like to say thank you to [click] Arlo who had helped a lot on the development of Vite DevTools; [click] Guillaume for being so inspiration for his previous work on Vue DevTools and testing frameworks UIs, while also brainstormed and prototyped the idea of DevTools together. [click] Then YunFei for coordinates on the Rolldown side to provide APIs that made Vite DevTools possible. [click] And great thanks to Sebastien who invested me so much on building DevTools for Nuxt and now for Vite
+And finally, I'd like to say thank you to [click] Arlo who had helped a lot on the development of Vite DevTools; [click] Guillaume for being so inspiration for his previous work on Vue DevTools and testing frameworks UIs, while also brainstormed and prototyped the idea of DevTools together. [click] Then YunFei for coordinates on the Rolldown side to provide APIs that made Vite DevTools possible. [click] And great thanks to Sebastien who seeded the idea of Nuxt DevTools, and invested me so much on building it and now for Vite.
 -->

 ---